 So Delicious So Door County

 Join us in celebrating the bounty of Door County with culinary creations destined to tempt your taste buds, along with art, music, charming attractions, and a wide variety of accommodations guaranteed to suit every individual and budget.
 Declared a “Kingdom so delicious” in the late 1600s by Pierre-Esprit Radisson, the history of the area is grounded within its natural bounty.
 Simply stated, Door County is alive with color, cheer, and cherries — come discover what all the fuss is about!
-Start planning your next adventure today with our So Delicious lodging packages, take time to peruse the So Delicious Menu, join us for Door County Restaurant Week (Sept.
+Start planning your next adventure today with our So Delicious lodging packages, take time to peruse the Culinary Guide to Door County, join us for Door County Restaurant Week (Sept.
 13 – Sept.
 20), and check the calendar of events.
 Before you know it, you’ll be enjoying the finer side of all things culinary and creative in a place like nowhere else.

 An excerpt from National Geographic:

 In the late 1600s, French explorer and fur trader, Pierre-Esprit Radisson, stumbled upon the natural bounty of Door County declaring it “a kingdom so delicious.”
 In his words, Door County and the surrounding areas were unique in that “whatever a man could desire was to be had in great plenty.”
 A little over 300 years later, in March 1969, William S. Ellis of National Geographic went on to quote Radisson’s words in the title for his article, “Wisconsin’s Door Peninsula: A Kingdom so Delicious.”
 Since his article hit the newsstands, Door County became one of America’s top culinary tourism destinations attracting approximately 2 million people per year.